 The restaurant is spread over two levels.
 Level 1 offers an intimate dining space that boasts of chic décor with more than obvious tones of the wild.
 Bold colours and prints combined with wall masks used very aesthetically.
 Interesting I'd say.

 The Bar and Deck on Level 2 has an equally complimenting décor with well-appointed indoor and outdoor spaces.
 We sat on the deck....(don't we all crave for outdoor restaurants especially at this time of the year in Delhi !!)
 The lighting is excellent to set your mood right.
 The ambience is warm and welcoming.
+There is an eye for detail, small things that add up to the whole experience.
+From the music to the decor to the way food is served.

 The restaurant is led by two young talented chefs - Rishim Sachdeva and Guy Clarke.